nats-io/jetstream-leaf-nodes-demo/README.md

 Now we are connecting the accounts.

 Selectively, we export subjects we want to be able to send to and receive from in other accounts and domains.
-For every domain and account I wish to connect, I'm exporting the entire domain specific jetstream API as well as a delivery subject.
+For every domain and account I wish to connect, I'm exporting the entire domain specific JetStream API as well as a delivery subject.
 You can also add dedicated subjects to communicate with regular nats.

-For every account, I export a delivery subject containing account name and domain as well the jetstream domain specific API.
+For every account, I export a delivery subject containing account name and domain as well the JetStream domain specific API.

 ```txt
 > nsc add export --account HUBACC  --service --response-type Stream --subject '$JS.hub.API.>'